 Site ResponsibilityThis site is being addressed through federal, state and Potentially Responsible Party (PRP) actions.

-Long-term protectiveness will depend upon the following: (1) reducing contaminant loading from the source of the western plume to augment the effectiveness of natural attenuation through groundwater extraction and treatment; (2) maintaining and strengthening, if necessary, the ICs that restrict access to potentially contaminated groundwater; (3) implementing additional contingent remedial actions if compliance criteria are exceeded; and (4) monitoring the site until remedial standards are achieved.
+The following measures are necessary to ensure protectiveness in the long term: (1) continued reduction in contaminant loading from the source of the western plume, (2) regular evaluation of the existing ICs to ensure long-term stewardship, (3) additional contingent remedial actions if compliance criteria are exceeded, and (4) effectively monitoring the site until remedial standards are achieved.

 ContactsRemedial Project Manager, U.S. EPA